 Be a Good Sort (Rules for Waste Collection)

-Being a good sort means getting the right material in your recycling and organics bins.
+Being a good sort means getting the right material in your recycling and organics bins while making sure things that can't be processed at the landfill are not put into the red bin.
 This saves money and protects the environment.
 Most people already know how to be a good sort when it comes to waste.

 Contamination of waste collections has financial consequences for all ratepayers.
 The Council issues fines when people misuse their waste service.